os4-ivmb/backyardhero_pyro/README.md

 The custom 2.4GHz hardware platform offers significant advantages:

-*   **Mesh Networking:** Receivers form a mesh network, enabling virtually unlimited range as long as nodes are within ~1500ft of each other.
+*   **Direct RF Communication:** Receivers use raw point-to-point communication (non-mesh) with 1000+ yard range.
+Mesh networking was removed as it added unnecessary overhead - the direct range is more than sufficient for most applications.
 *   **Superior RF Performance:** Meticulous PCB design and impedance matching maximize the performance of the onboard PA/LNA, ensuring robust communication.
 *   **Long Battery Life:** On-board lithium batteries are rechargeable via USB-C PD (12V for fast charging) and provide well over 24 hours of continuous runtime.
 *   **Expandable & Modular Cues:** Each receiver supports up to 128 cues via chainable 8-cue modules.
-*   **Realtime Telemetry:** The system provides real-time feedback on cue continuity, signal latency, and receiver battery levels.
+*   **Advanced Telemetry:** The system provides comprehensive real-time feedback including cue continuity, signal latency, ready count, success percentage, and receiver battery levels.
+All metrics are displayed in the UI with visual health indicators.
 *   **Rugged Design:** 3D-printable enclosures are designed for durability and can be made water-resistant.. if you want.
 *   **Dual-Frequency Dongle:** The custom dongle interfaces with the 2.4GHz custom receivers and also includes a 433MHz frontend for compatibility with BILUSOCN and similar one-way systems.
 *   **Cost-Effectiveness:**